Everything You Need to Know About Average Wedding Veil Cost

 The silk fabric is ultra-soft and delicate, and therefore can be very easy to damage.
 It is typically not recommended for outdoor weddings as it would be very difficult not to snag or tear.
 I also generally do not recommend it for long veils as the likelihood of snagging would be much greater.

-2. The Amount of Customizations that you Request for your Wedding Veil
+2. How you Customize your Wedding Veil

 Another difference in the prices of veils has to do with the customizations that you are requesting.
 The more customizations you are requesting, the more expensive the veil (or the dress).